byrdsd/art_poc/README.md

 When planning the project I estimated a little backwards; I expected to spend the most time on the react frontend, but found myself spending more time on the backend.
 The frontend, by contrast, was quite smooth and straightforward.
 There were a lot of typical Rails configurations that go into new projects that tripped me up, since I spend most of my time in Rails on existing repositories.
 After working through it, I believe I'd be able to do it again in a fraction of the time.

 ## Caveats
-The docker container is causing some strangeness where after starting up, if you run `docker-compose down`, then `docker-compose up -d` again, it fails to find the gems.
-I suspect there is an issue with the way I've configured Docker here with how gems are resolved.
-I didn't get time to dig deeper on this.

 I'd like to implement more testing; what's there is very barebones currently.
-That said, for a POC, I wouldn't typically expect to see huge test coverage to begin with.
+That said, for a POC, I wouldn't typically expect to see huge test coverage to begin with, mostly around requests and models.
 I would expect to see it ramp up as a project moved into a prototyping phase.